Admission to this course is restricted to:

 Students who successfully complete the course will be able to:

-recognize the similarities, differences, values and limits of various forms of dialectical thought and use this knowledge in discussion;
+recognize the similarities, differences, values and limits of various accounts of the (f)utility of thinking in the continental tradition;

-formulate an independent critical position with respect to Hegelian dialectics and its critiques;
+formulate an independent critical position with respect to the (f)utility of thinking;

 The timetables are available through My Timetable.